bio-guoda/preston/README.md

 #### Generating Citations

-Preston provides both a date and a content-based identifier for the datasets that you are using and the biodiversity graph as a whole.
+Preston provides both a date and a content-based identifier for the datasets that you are using and the biodiversity dataset graph as a whole.
 Also, it produces the information is a format that is machine readable.
 This supports the automated generation of citations, for human or machine consumption, as evidenced by the reference to a [particular version of the biodiversity dataset graph](https://deeplinker.bio/7efdea9263e57605d2d2d8b79ccd26a55743123d0c974140c72c8c1cfc679b93) in the previous section.

 ## Prerequisites